-If your target audience are affluent early adopters then you need to put more time into your initial user experience and design.
-Having a clear definition of your exact target audience, including their culture, age, the user’s web ability and other criteria, is essential in helping you understand how to convey the product requirements into a set of functionalities.
+If your target audience is affluent early adopters then you need to put more time into your initial user experience and design.
+Having a clear definition of your exact target audience, including their culture, age, the user’s web ability, and other criteria, is essential in helping you understand how to convey the product requirements into a set of functionalities.
 Your product’s functions need to be directly related to who will be using them.
 Read more on how to determine your startup's total accessible market.

 4. Determining User Stories

 Once you identify a specific target audience you should build user personas to understand their needs and help you determine a final list of product functionality.
-Creating user personas or fictional characters that represent the different types of users is a great way of determining what your audience need, want and expect from an MVP.
+Creating user personas or fictional characters that represent the different types of users is a great way of determining what your audience needs, wants, and expects from an MVP.